reneczka/mental-health/README.md

-# Mental Health Analysis Project
+# Mental Health Data Analysis

 ## Overview

-This project analyzes mental health trends, symptoms, and care-seeking behavior using a dataset sourced from Kaggle, curated by Bhavik Jikadara.
+This project analyzes mental health trends, symptoms, and care-seeking behavior using a [dataset sourced from Kaggle, curated by Bhavik Jikadara](https://www.kaggle.com/datasets/bhavikjikadara/mental-health-dataset?resource=download).
 The dataset encompasses responses from individuals worldwide and was collected between **August 27, 2014, and February 1, 2016**.
 This period offers valuable insights into various mental health conditions, their perceived causes, and the demographics of those affected.

+### Table of Contents

 ### Implications of Using an Older Dataset